Creative Coding

 AI visual explainers need respect for the reader

-A generated diagram can add polish, rhythm, and a little visual relief.
-It can also smuggle in nonsense.
+That is a real trap for technical writing.
+A generated diagram can add rhythm and relief, but it can also smuggle in nonsense.
 Arrows point nowhere.
-Layer names sound plausible but do not match the architecture.
+Layer names sound plausible and still do not match the architecture.
 Screenshots invent UI states that the product never has.
-A “neural network” image turns into blue glowing spaghetti.
-A security diagram draws locks around the least important part of the system because locks look like security.
+A “neural network” turns into blue glowing spaghetti because that is what the model thinks the topic looks like.
+A security diagram puts a lock around the least important part of the system because locks read as security.

-Before adding a visual, I want to know the question it answers.
+Before I add a visual, I want to know what question it answers.

-Can the reader see the order of operations more easily?
+Can the reader see the order of operations faster?
 Can they compare two states?
-Can they notice where data crosses a boundary?
-Can they understand a shape that would take too many words to describe?
-Can they manipulate a value and watch the system respond?
+Can they spot the boundary where data crosses from one place to another?
+Can they understand a shape that would take too many words to explain?
+Can they manipulate a value and watch the system change?

 If the answer is no, the visual is probably decoration.

-The test is simple: remove the image and ask what got harder to understand.
+The simplest test is still the best one: remove the image and ask what got harder to understand.

 If nothing got harder, the image was borrowing credibility from the article.